WILLIAM B. WORKMAN, MD

 Board Certified Orthopedic Surgeon

-Dr. Workman currently serves as Head Orthopedist for the Oakland
+Dr. Workman currently serves as Head Team Physician for the Oakland

 Athletics (MLB), and as Adjunct Clinical Associate Professor in the Department of Orthopedic Surgery at Stanford University.
-He also serves as the team physician for Acalanes High School in Lafayette, CA.
+He has served as the Team Physician for Acalanes High School in Lafayette, CA for the past two decades.

 During his residency, and later as a fellow in orthopedic sports